 A dynamic mapping is a mapping that can accommodate changes to sources, targets, and transformation logic at run time.
 Use a dynamic mapping to manage frequent schema or metadata changes or to reuse the mapping logic for data sources with different schemas.
 Configure rules, parameters, and general transformation properties to create a dynamic mapping.

-To create a dynamic streaming mapping, enable the refresh schema at the source or target, or enable the refresh schema of the mapping flow at the target.
-You can use the dynamic mapping for a streaming mapping by enabling refresh schema for Confluent Kafka sources or targets.
+To create a dynamic streaming mapping, enable the refresh schema at the source and target, or enable the mapping flow at the target.